About

 The institute recognises the specific needs, interests and priorities of Aboriginal and Torres Strait Islander (First Nations) people and aims to minimise the risks of causing harm through culturally unsafe or insensitive data collection, analysis and reporting.
 For the CWDA’s development, SNAICC, the national peak body for Aboriginal and Torres Strait Islander children, has agreed to be a member on the CWDA Advisory Group.

 The institute also recognises the essential role Indigenous Data Sovereignty (IDS) must play in the development and operation of the CWDA.
-The AIHW will implement IDS principles in line with the Australian Government’s Framework for the Governance of Indigenous Data, once finalised.
-In addition to engagement via the CWDA Advisory Group, the institute will reach out directly to SNAICC and other relevant First Nations bodies and experts for input on the implementation of IDS principles in the CWDA.
+The AIHW will implement IDS principles in line with the Australian Government’s Framework for the Governance of Indigenous Data.
+In addition to engagement via the CWDA Advisory Group, AIHW continues to engage with SNAICC and other relevant First Nations bodies and experts for input on the implementation of IDS principles in the CWDA.